-LabPMM's MRD tests are NGS-based assays that can be used to detect clonal gene rearrangements identified at diagnosis within virtually all of the antigen receptor loci (B- and T-cells).
-Once a specific rearrangement sequence (the clonotype) has been identified in a primary sample, bioinformatics tools allow for objective longitudinal tracking of clonal populations with a sensitivity up to 1 x 10-6, provided sufficient DNA is tested.
-Sensitivity (limit of detection) is determined by the number of cell equivalents of DNA that are interrogated and the number of sequencing reads generated per sample.
+LabPMM's MRD tests are NGS-based assays that can be used to detect clonal gene rearrangements identified at diagnosis within virtually all of the B- and T-cell antigen receptor loci.
+Once a specific rearrangement sequence (the clonotype) has been identified in a primary sample, bioinformatics tools allow for objective longitudinal tracking of clonal populations with a sensitivity up to $1 \times 10^{-6}$ , provided sufficient DNA is tested.